SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

   }
 ```

-GTe **get()** method gets the URL of the OData request as the input argument.
+The **get()** method gets the URL of the OData request as the input argument.
 A successful request returns a JSON object with the response.

 ### <a name="MSGraphClient"></a>Using MSGraphClient
 If you are targeting Microsoft Graph, you can use the **MSGraphClient** client object, which provides a more fluent syntax.